 According to the U.S. Bureau of Labor Statistics, human resource specialists need a minimum education of a bachelor's degree (www.bls.gov).
 Degrees in human resources are typically not offered until the graduate level, so human resource specialists pursue degrees in business or similar majors.
 However, specializations and minors are available in areas like human resource management, organizational development or human resources administration.
 An aspiring human resource specialist chooses one of these options for their degree if it is available.
 For higher level positions, it is recommended that a human resource specialist acquire a master's degree in human resources or business administration.
 Professional certification is also advised for individuals seeking advancement.

-The BLS anticipates 8% job growth for human resource specialists between 2012 and 2022.
-In 2013, BLS data indicated that the salary range for most human resource specialists was $33,240 to $96,470 per year, with the highest wages found in the District of Columbia, Connecticut, Virginia and Maryland.
+The BLS anticipates 5% job growth for human resource specialists between 2014 and 2024.
+In 2015, BLS data indicated that the salary range for most human resource specialists was $34,120 to $99,920 per year, with the highest wages found in the District of Columbia, California, Massachusetts and New York.